-- Never run a generator inside a home or garage to prevent carbon monoxide poisoning.
+- Never run a generator inside a home or garage in order to prevent carbon-monoxide poisoning.
 Always keep running generators in an open and ventilated area.
 Plug all necessary appliances directly into the generator.

 - To keep pipes from freezing, wrap them in insulation, and allow a small stream of water to run from faucets.

 - To maintain refrigerated and frozen foods during a power outage, open the doors to those appliances as little as possible.